learn-co-curriculum/aws-html-document-structure/README.md

 > it's a good habit to get into.
 Go ahead and indent the `head` and `body` tags
 > inside the `html` tags, if you haven't already.

-If written correctly, running `learn test` now will pass three of the seven
+If written correctly, running `npm test` now will pass three of the seven
 tests:

 - `has a DOCTYPE tag`